Czyriess/Magpantay_Final_Project_OOP/README.md

 # Magpantay_Final_Project_OOP
-I. Brief Project Overview
+# I. Brief Project Overview

 The Medical Appointment Management System is a simple Java-based tool designed to help individuals and small healthcare clinics manage appointments.
 It allows users to easily add, view, and cancel appointments with an intuitive interface, making scheduling straightforward.

-II.How OOP Principles Were Applied
+# II.How OOP Principles Were Applied

-Encapsulation:
+# 1.Encapsulation:
 The Appointment class stores patient and appointment details privately, controlling access through methods to ensure secure and consistent data handling.